 A Tangerine Lobster is a very colorful freshwater aquarium crayfish that can be a great addition to a freshwater tank under the right circumstances.
 The bright orange shell of a Tangerine Lobster adds a magnificent accent color against black gravel or substrate.
 They can really compliment a tank’s color scheme against light brown or grey colored rocks, and black backgrounds.
 Its not uncommon for pet stores to market these or similar looking specimens as Tangerine Crayfish, or similar variations, so be mindful of that.

 Beauty aside, a Tangerine Lobster is not a tank mate for all situations.
 If there are any questions about compatibility be certain to check with the clerk at the shop before buying.
-And along these lines, make sure the specimen looks healthy and has all its claws and legs, as well as both eye stalks and antenna before buying.
+And along these lines, make sure the specimen looks healthy and has all its claws, legs, eye stalks and antennae before buying.

 Tangerine Lobster Tank Size & Habitat

-A Tangerine Lobster needs an environment with plenty of places small to explore and hide in, so provide a habitat that has plenty of cave and crevices.
-Having an abundance of hiding spots suits their personality, because a Tangerine Lobster will back into a hiding spot and stand on guard there for hours, watching the world go by.
-Having safe spots is particularity important during the molting process when a Tangerine Lobster is most vulnerable…especially if a roughen with a good memory decides its payback time for past misgivings.
+A Tangerine Lobster needs an environment with plenty of places small to explore and hide in.
+A Tangerine Lobster will back into a hiding spot and stand on guard there for hours.
+So be sure to provide a habitat that has plenty of cave and crevices.
+Having an abundance of hiding spots suits their personality.
+Moreover, having safe spots is particularity important during the molting process when a Tangerine Lobster is most vulnerable…especially if a roughen with a good memory decides its payback time for past misgivings.